 Knowing your rights under employment law is the first step to a more equitable workplace for people who are pregnant.
-Here at The Noble Law, we provide representation and advocate for marginalized employees in the states of North Carolina and New York.
+Here at The Noble Law, we provide representation and advocate for marginalized employees in the states of North Carolina and South Carolina.
 If you believe you have experienced pregnancy discrimination, contact our employment law firm today.

 Pregnancy Discrimination Video Resources

 Learn more about pregnancy discrimination and what your legal options are.
 These videos provide a general overview of employment law.
-If you’re in need of legal counsel, please schedule a consultation with our employment law attorneys in either North Carolina or New York City.
+If you’re in need of legal counsel, please schedule a consultation with our employment law attorneys in either North Carolina or South Carolina.

 Discrimination based on race involves treating an applicant or employee differently because of their race or any other personal characteristics associated with race, such as cultural dress or hair texture.
 Title VII of the Civil Rights Act of 1964 protects individuals against this type of workplace discrimination.
 The law forbids discrimination in any aspect of employment, including hiring, advancement, compensation, harassment, and retaliation.